rafutek/music-dl/README.md

 - Create a test directory with `mkdir test_dir`.
 - After `cd test_dir`, execute `music-dl https://www.youtube.com/watch?v=FSRipXBJqcc`.
-- Finally, check thre result with `tree`.
-You can also open the downloaded file with your music player to see the tags.
+- Finally, check thre result with `tree`, and open the downloaded file with your music player to see its tags.
-- You can redo these steps adding options to the command.
+- You may want to redo these steps adding options to the command.